 2. Increasing Guest Expectations

 As such, guests expect rooms to be properly sanitized and disinfected prior to their arrival, and they expect common areas to be pristine.
 This is unlikely to change in the coming year.
-Because of this, housekeeping may be one of the most critical elements of your hotel’s brand reputation and customer loyalty throughout 2021.
+Because of this, housekeeping may be one of the most critical elements of your hotel’s brand reputation and customer loyalty.

-3. Operational ChallengesSky-high cleaning requirements and guest expectations are already difficult when you are fully staffed, but amid a global pandemic, staff absences due to illness have become the norm.
-This is creating operational challenges as absenteeism makes it all the more difficult to achieve daily housekeeping targets--and it puts additional burden and stress on your remaining staff.
+Sky-high cleaning requirements and guest expectations are already difficult when you are fully staffed, but for many hotel managers, the staff shortage issues that began during the pandemic continue in 2023.
+This is creating operational challenges as absenteeism makes it all the more difficult to achieve daily housekeeping targets — which also puts additional burden and stress on your remaining staff.

 5. Lack of Data